 “Mom, there’s just chores in our household that we should always do just because we are part of a family unit.
-We shouldn’t need any money for doing them.
+We shouldn’t get any money for doing them.
 You’ve always offered us money for going above and beyond, but I guess we haven’t done that very much. “

 Our sixteen year old son responded with this answer when I questioned if he felt “cheated” that many other kids received allowances and he didn’t.